 Winter is finally over!
 It’s time to say goodbye to the January blues and enjoy the sunny glow of spring by discovering new and exciting places across the UK.
-Plus, with over 750 hotels nationwide, you can make 2019 a year of exploring the country knowing that wherever your spring adventures take you, you’ll always find a Premier Inn hotel close by to help you get the most out of your trip.
+And with 800+ hotels nationwide, you can make 2022 a year of exploring the country knowing that wherever your spring adventures take you, you’ll always find a Premier Inn hotel close by to help you get the most out of your trip.

 From the world-famous Blackpool Tower Illuminations on the promenade to the Houndshill Shopping Centre only a short walk away from the city centre, Blackpool is a town bursting with character and history.
 While the town really does light up at night, there’s plenty to do during the day, too – the shopping outlet village Affinity Lancashire is just a 50-minute scenic tram ride away from the city centre, or you could visit the Abingdon Street Market near the seafront.
 In the evening, enjoy live bands at the Bootleg Social club or dance the night away at the Flamingo Club.